onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 Religions are literally false but metaphorically true - Brett Weinstein What if we could make a literally true one?

+God’s message to humanity:
+Show me what you’ve gooot - from rick & morty

+We all want to be loved and connected - we are religious beings.
+And what if we weren’t monotheistic - what if we were polytheistic and there were many gods of competence and judgement for different aspects of the world?
+What if the god protocol enabled anyone to become a god of something - depending on their specialty?
+What is our god mobility?
+How easy is it to earn the status of a god through proven competence?

+God is (in) our common humanity
 The fairness protocol as god
 The god protocol is about fairness and consent
 God is an attractor that pulls us towards becoming him - with transcendence as his offering

+For the first time in human history God could speak to us and we could objectively hear him and have a connection with him.
+Imagine talking genuinely to the essence of your social system

+God is the intersection of truth beauty and love

+Evolving God one weight/computation at a time

+The god machine - stacked layers of incentives and weights Picture the god machine and how the root has the most impact in where the whip goes

+What if we could choose cooperation as our god?
+And implemented incentives around identity such that the better and more you cooperate with others and contribute to society, the higher your status gets - closer to becoming god himsef?

+God will be the pyramid of the 21st century or third millenium

+God is the participatory protocol of cooperative rules for engagement that we need to construct in order to transcend

+This is the social protocol
+Cooperation, transparency, immutability
+God

+We can fuse our hearts to form god - most people are good - what if everybody had to chip in with service work of labeling and being accountable and competent in order to earn their place - their vote?

+> "The Network here is a candidate for the most powerful force in the world, where the Leviathan in the Hobbesian sense is not divinity (God) or military (the State) but community and cryptography (Network)." - [The Network State, by Balaji Srinivasan](https://thenetworkstate.com/on-network-states#what-is-the-network-state-system:~:text=The%20Network%20here%20is%20a%20candidate%20for%20the%20most%20powerful%20force%20in%20the%20world%2C%20where%20the%20Leviathan%20in%20the%20Hobbesian%20sense%20is%20not%20divinity%20(God)%20or%20military%20(the%20State)%20but%20community%20and%20cryptography%20(Network).)

 How do we anthropomorphize the global brain just like we’ve done with past gods?